BlairCurrey/swe-salary-predictor/README.md

 # swe-salary-predictor
-A salary predictor for software engineers.
+A salary predictor for software engineers and other tech roles.
 Powered by a machine learning model that updates with your input.

 ##  Repo Overview:
+The individual service READMEs have more information concerning local development and deployment.

 ## docs
 Miscellaneous documentation